How Many School Shootings in America? What Can Be Done?

 • From 2000 to 2021, there were 276 casualties in active shooter incidents at elementary and secondary schools and 157 casualties at postsecondary institutions.

-• The year 2018 witnessed the deadliest year at the elementary and secondary school levels, with 81 casualties.
+• The year 2018 witnessed the deadliest year at the elementary and secondary school

-• The 2023 school year marked the 2nd highest number of school shooting incidents, though the number of injuries and casualties decreased.
+• The 2023 school year marked the 2nd highest number of school shooting incidents,

 These statistics, while offering a quantitative understanding of how many school shootings since Columbine, also highlight the need for continued attention and action to address this grave issue affecting America’s educational landscape.